joelbengs/primitive_computer/README.md

 An `Add` object is constructed by passing into it two `Operand` objects (either an `Address` or `Word`), which will constitute the left and right operands  of the instruction ('arguments'), and one `Address`, which will store the result.

-When an `Add` object is executed, it accesses its operands (`left` and `right`) using the `getWord(Memory)` method defined in the `Operand` interface.
+When an `Add` object is executed, it accesses its operands (`left` and `right`) and where to store the result (`result`) using the `getWord(Memory)` method defined in the `Operand` interface.
 For regular words, the expected implementation is that it will just return itself, but on `Address` objects it looks up the `Word` stored in that memory address.
 The reason this method needs to take a `Memory` object as an argument is because a memory lookup is needed in the general case (when trying to convert an `Address` into a `Word`).
-The `word` implementation on `Address` looks up which word is stored at that address by passing itself into the `wordAt(Address) : Word` method of the `Memory` class.
+The `getWord` implementation in `Address` looks up which word is stored at that address by passing itself into the `wordAt(Integer) : Word` method of the `Memory` class.

 At this point we have two `Word` objects that need to be added together.
 Since we have many different possible implementations of `Word`, and because the implementation is opaque, the `Add` class can't possibly know how to add any two words together.
-This is instead delegated to a method in `Word`, which means that it is the responsibility of each implementing class to know how to add two words together.
+This is instead delegated to a method in `Word`, which means that it is the responsibility of each implementing class to know how to add two words together, as well as storing the result in memory, overwriting the word previously stored there.
 The `add` method takes two parameters: a word to add itself to, and a word where the result will be stored.
 This 'result' word can be taken directly from RAM.

 #### O6: What information do we need to get the value of an operand?